leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 ### Company

-The default company in SX.e to connect with.
+The default company in SX.e/CSD to connect with.
 This is mandatory to establish connection.

 ### Operator Initials

 The operator initials in SX.e to connect with.
 This is mandatory to establish connection.

 ### Operator Password

 The operator password in SX.e to connect with.
 This is mandatory to establish connection.

+### Type

+To mention the type of order/transaction type.

 ### Warehouse